StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 Note: if NOT NULL is specified by REPLACE_IF_NOT_NULL column when the table was created, StarRocks will still convert the data to NULL without sending an error report to the user.
 With this, the user can import selected columns.

 This aggregation type applies ONLY to the aggregation model whose key_desc type is AGGREGATE KEY.
 NULL is not allowed by default.
-NULL value should be represented by /N in the impored data.
+NULL value should be represented by /N in the imported data.